The Nest

 This rule is self-explanatory, but it is the one most people get tripped up on.
 The most common is that you cannot swap primary residences.

 Let’s say you own a rental property in Arizona.
-You can swap that for a vacation house in California (of equal or greater value).
+You can swap that for a vacation house in California (of equal or more excellent value).

 4. SAME TITLE NAMES

-The relinquished property title names must be the same as those on the acquired replacement property.
+The relinquished property title names must match those on the acquired replacement property.

 5. THE BOOT RULE

-Let’s say you want to execute a 1031 exchange in NYC that is of lesser value.
+Let’s say you want to execute a 1031 exchange in NYC that involves a property of lesser value.
 “Boot” refers to the difference between relinquished and replaced property.
 And that difference is taxable.

 6. THE 45-DAY RULE (IDENTIFICATION RULE)